IBMDeveloperBNL/quicklab-wa/README.md

   - a latte please
 6. Open the `Try it Out` panel by clicking on the speech bubble in the upper right corner.
 This allows you to test how your bot will respond
 7. Wait for the bot to finish training, then type `can I order a coffee`.
 It should classify the intent as `#order-drink`.
 Even though you didn't train the intent on this exact sentence, Watson can still understand it.
-8. Add a few more intents to make your bot more robust.
-Try creating the following intents and adding a few examples to each:
+8. Add a few more intents to make your bot more robust (click the `Create Intent` button for this).
+Try to create the following intents and add a few examples to each:
   - #see-menu (User wants to see what's on the menu)
   - #greetings (User greets the bot)
   - #thanks (User thanks the bot)

-Here are the finished intents:
+Below the output of the finished intents:
 ![finished intents](https://github.com/desmarchris/think-lab/blob/master/pictures/finished-intents.png)

 ## Building Entities
 1. Click on the `Entities` tab at the top of the page
-2. Click `Add entity` and add the name `drink`
+2. Click `Create entity` and add the name `drink`.
+Press Enter to actually create the intent.
-3. Turn `Fuzzy Matching` on if you want Watson to understand misspellings
+3. Turn `Fuzzy Matching` on if you want Watson to understand misspellings (should be on by default).
 4. Add a value `coffee` with the synonym of `cafe`.
 5. Add some additional values that you allow your users to order and any synonyms, for example:
   - espresso